 Raphaelson & Levine can help

-If you, or a family member is suffering from a construction-related injury or have lost a loved one in an accident, you deserve justice for the damages and emotional trauma you’ve suffered.
+If you or a family member is suffering from a construction-related injury or have lost a loved one in an accident, you deserve justice for the damages and emotional trauma you’ve suffered.
 The attorneys at Raphaelson & Levine can help.
 Many construction accidents can and should be prevented.
 At our firm, you’ll receive compassionate and knowledgeable representation.
-To learn more construction accident results or to receive a free legal consultation, please call us at 212-268-3222.
+To learn more about construction accident results or to receive a free legal consultation, please call us at 212-268-3222.

 Injured?
 We Can Help.